wagtail/wagtail/docs/getting_started/pages.rst

     class HomePage(Page):
         body = RichTextField()

-    # Add a FieldPanel for the new panel to display in the admin
+    # Add a FieldPanel for the new field so it displays in the admin interface
     HomePage.content_panels = Page.content_panels + [
         FieldPanel('body'),
     ]

-.. topic:: Using South migrations

-    When you change your models, run ``dj schemamigration --auto core`` to create a migration file.
-These migrations are stored in the migrations folder for each app.
-To apply migrations, run ``dj migrate``.

-    See: LINK TO SOUTH DOCS for more information about South
+After changing models in your app, don't forget to migrate your database before testing.
+See LINK TO MIGARTION DOCS for more info.

 Adding the field to the template
 --------------------------------

-The homepage template is located at ``core/templates/core/home_page.html``.
-We will go into the templatetags Wagtail provides further in the next tutorial.
-But for now, add the following code into the template:
+The homepage template is located at ``core/templates/core/home_page.html`` (template filenames are automatically inferred from the name of the model).

+Wagtail provides a template filter called ``richtext`` which can be found in the ``wagtailcore_tags`` library.
+This should always be used when displaying content of richtext fields.

  .. code-block:: django